rtic-scope/.github/profile/README.md

 [^1]: This crate is a crutch and will be deprecated on v1.0.0 release: see https://github.com/rtic-scope/cargo-rtic-scope/issues/90.

-For [dummy frontend](https://github.com/rtic-scope/frontend-dummy) is also available for reference purposes, but can be substituted by any frontend that implements the API: a graphical user interface, a database client, etc.
+A [dummy frontend, `rtic-scope-frontend-dummy`](https://github.com/rtic-scope/frontend-dummy) [^2] is also available for reference purposes, but can be substituted by any frontend that implements the API: a graphical user interface, a database client, etc.

+[^2]: The dummy only prints received trace information to `stderr` with absolute microsecond (and relative nanosecond) timestamps.
+These messages are echoed by `cargo-rtic-scope`.

+The other repositories listed below are dependencies with patches that are due (or already have been) pushed upstream.

 ## Performance impact of ITM/DWT tracing